DarkStar7471/CTF-bookface/README.md

   - Discovery: All Ports
   - Advanced: Scan low bandwidth links*
     - *This is useful for our case as we are scanning over a vpn connection
+    - *It is also worth noting that running UDP and ACK scans will also find near identical results to Nessus.
+UDP will find DNS and ACK will identify FTP*
 - Let's go ahead and take a look at the results of this scan
   - ![alt text](https://i.imgur.com/IYtcKF3.jpg)
 - Interesting, it looks like both DNS and FTP services are reporting on the target box.
 We'll revisit DNS later, for now let's try and brute force the FTP credentials.
 For this, we'll be using hydra.
 Additionally, we'll be using jerry as our test user since he was listed above as the developer.